 Offer a larger earnest money deposit.

 By putting more money on the line, you’re signaling to the seller that you’re committed and serious about purchasing their home.

 Who doesn’t love a heartfelt letter?
 Take the time to write a personal note to the seller, explaining why you love their home and how it would be the perfect fit for you and your family.
 It’s like adding a cherry on top of your already scrumptious offer!

 Alright, you’ve navigated the choppy waters of a seller’s market, made a competitive offer, and now it’s time to close the deal!
 Let’s break down the steps to ensure smooth sailing all the way to your new home.

 Stay on Top of the Closing Process

 Remember that saying about teamwork making the dream work?
 Well, it’s never been truer than in the home buying process.
-So, assemble your home buying Avengers — real estate agent, lender, attorney, etc. — and let’s get down to business!
+So, assemble your home buying Avengers — realtor, lender, attorney, etc. — and let’s get down to business!